UMWEDU/umw-study-sync/_areas of study/environmental-science-social-science.md

   /study/areas/environmental-science-social-science/index.html
 published: true
 post_date: 2015-07-28 16:07:40
+wpcf-degree-awarded: '<span style="font-size: 12.0pt;">Students majoring in Environmental Science: Social Science who complete all requirements earn the degree of Bachelor of Science (B.S.) in Environmental Science and Geology.</span>'
 wpcf-value-proposition: "UMW's environmental science - social science major explores the effects humans have on the natural world, from the nearby Rappahannock River to the planet's most threatened ecosystems.
 Our interdisciplinary program encourages undergraduate research and gives you the knowledge and problem-solving skills to make a difference right away as a working scientist."
 wpcf-areas-of-study: |
   The social sciences major starts with a firm foundation in chemistry, biology, and geology.
 Then you'll select from environmental science, geography, political science, economics, and sociology classes to create a <a href="http://cas.umw.edu/ees/environmental-science-program/social-environmental-science/">course of study</a> that meets your interests and career goals.